simransummermalik/egfr-resistance-predictor/README.md

 - COSMIC: https://cancer.sanger.ac.uk/cosmic
 - CIViC: https://civicdb.org/

-## License
+## IMPORTANT

-MIT License

 This tool is intended for research and educational use only.
 It is not a substitute for clinical decision-making or diagnostic tools.

 ## Acknowledgments

-Developed during the Jackson Laboratory Summer Cancer Genomics Program.
+Developed during the Jackson Laboratory Summer Cancer Genomics Program as a personal project.
 Inspired by translational research in EGFR-targeted therapy resistance and bioinformatics-driven precision oncology.